 3 years ago

-What I Wish I Knew About Dating in My 20s
+What You Need to Know About Dating in Your 20s

 Dating in a time when choosing the right person involves swiping through images of potential dates and communicating via text (what does the message “hey” really mean after not hearing anything for 3 days?) can be brutal.
 I may be a married 30-something, but I spent the ages of 28-32 dating (mostly online) and met my husband on Tinder, so I know a thing or two about how it all works.
-Here’s what I learned dating in my 20s and 30s that I really wish I had applied to my 20s (and early 30s, too).
+Here’s what you need to know about dating in your 20s (and my early 30s, too).

 That sound so negative, but it’ll all make sense in a minute because I was the queen of going on what I thought was a great first date and then building a guy up to be so wonderful and amazing before really getting to know him.
 I’d give him so much power over the situation by doing that, just sitting back waiting to hear from him.
 Maybe he wasn’t that great (he usually wasn’t) and wasn’t worth dating.
 There were obviously way more dates that ended with me wishing I hadn’t put pants on and left the house, but there were definitely a handful of idiots that I gave way too much credit to far too quickly.